-Series-Level Descriptions - A compelling encapsulation of the show's plot (75, 150 and 255 characters).
+Series-Level Description - A compelling encapsulation of the show's plot.

-- 75-character description 75 characters max. (spaces and periods count in the character count). - Example: Never-before-seen footage looks into the eyes of killers hiding among us.
-Exceeding the character limit results in the error screen below - 150-character description 150 characters max. (spaces and periods count in the character count.) - Example: Never-before-seen footage peers into the eyes of those diabolical killers hiding among us and lurking behind innocent smiles. - 255-character description 255 characters max (spaces and periods count in the character count) - Example: Monsters lurk behind innocent smiles and on any street corner in America.
-Never-before-seen-video footage stares straight into the eyes of these killers who hide in plain sight. - Production Notes 100 words or less.
+- 75-character description 75 characters max. (spaces and periods count in the character count) - Example: Chilling tales of neighbors who turn home sweet home into home sweet hell. - 255-character description 255 characters max (spaces and periods count in the character count) - Example: People recount their horrifying true stories about living sideby-side with sociopathic friends or family who go on to commit heinous crimes. - Production Notes 100 words or less.
 A detailed description of the show.
 Not consumer-facing